 To the outsider, Japan is a place of puzzling contradictions.
-Its well-mannered people are elegant and urbane, yet nightlife is vibrant and rowdy.
-Workers in tailored suits loosen ties in backstreet clubs and sleep off their exuberance on the metro home while Buddhist monks meditate in hillside temples.
+Its people are modest and welcoming, yet nightlife is vibrant and rowdy.
+Workers in tailored suits loosen ties in backstreet clubs and sleep off their exuberance on the metro ride home while Buddhist monks meditate in hillside temples.

 Ancient temples and picturesque landscapes provide a further baffling contrast to the bustling neon cities.
 It's this exhilarating, contradictory cultural clash that makes Japan such a rewarding place for travelers.
 However, people in the West seem determined to cling on to a set of long-established myths about Japanese society.